Dhhai Kilo Prem

-Dhhai Kilo Prem is an Indian Hindi television series, which began airing from 3 April 2017 on Star Plus.
-The series is being produced by Balaji Telefilms of Ekta Kapoor and Shobha Kapoor.
+Dhhai Kilo Prem (English: Two-and-a half Kilos of Love) is an Indian Hindi-language television series, which began airing from 3 April 2017 on StarPlus.
+The series is produced by Balaji Telefilms of Ekta Kapoor and Shobha Kapoor.
 The series aired from Mondays - Saturdays during the Star Dopahar (afternoon) programming block.
 The series ended on 30 September 2017 when the afternoon programming block was discontinued.

 Plot

 The story follows the journey of two overweighted individuals Piyush and Dipika.
 Despite both getting married, Piyush dislikes Dipika.
 Finally after many circumstances, they fall in love.